mxagar/computer_vision_udacity/04_Object_Tracking_Localization/CVND_Object_Tracking_Localization.md

 - The graph matrix might have untouched cells, evaluated with value 0; untouched cells mean that there are no constraints between the variables (`x`, `L`) which those cells relate.
 - Since landmarks cannot measure each other, the portion related to the landmarks will be always a diagonal matrix.

+That can be summarized as the following algorithm:

+    Initial position: x0
+      omega[ at x0 ] = 1
+      xi[ at x0 ] = initial_pos
+    When robot moves dx at xt update the constraint matrices as follows:
+      Add [[1, -1], [-1, 1]] to omega at [xt, xt+1]
+      Add [-dx, dx] to xi at [xt, xt+1]
+      Note: Use Numpy and slicing
+    When robot measures dl wrt L at xt update the constraint matrices as follows:
+      Add [[1, -1], [-1, 1]] to omega at [xt, L]
+      Add [-dl, dl] to xi at [xt, L]
+      Note: in contrast to the motion, [xt, L] won't be contiguous usually so slicing is not possible; instead, update intersecting rows & cols Update related to the confidence:
+      The added values should be multiplied by a factor s which is really 1/sigma,
+      being sigma the spread of the Gaussian.
+      In this section s = 1 = 1/stdev, stdev = 1.
+      Therefore, we are really summing mean/stdev values!

 In the following, small quizes related to which cells are modified/unmodified in given motion systems:

 ![Graph SLAM: Matrix Modification](./pics/graph_slam_matrix_modification.jpg)